Symptoms Of Gonorrhoea

 While gonorrhoea can't survive outside the body for long, it spreads through sexual contact easily.
 The most common modes of transmission are anal sex, oral sex and vaginal sex.
 The infection is often more dangerous for females than for males.
 It can also be passed on to unborn children.

-If you are sexually active it's recommended that you reduce your number of sex partners and wear protection to reduce the risk of infection.
+If you are sexually active it's recommended that you encourage open and honest conversations with potential sexual partners and consider wearing protection to reduce the risk of infection.

 Latex condoms and dental dams are excellent at preventing the transmission of the infection and other sexually transmitted infections.